hipe/tmx/system/doc/issues/027-the-stubbed-filesystem-narrative.md

-# the mock FS narrative :[#013]
+# the stubbed filesystem narrative :[#027]

 ## the new introduction

-a mock filesystem is defined by an absolute (real filesystem) path to a manifest file. the manifest file is simply a list of paths (absolute or relative) that constitute the imaginary files and directories of the mock fileystem. (directories are the paths that end in "/".)
+a stubbed filesystem is defined by an absolute (real filesystem) path to a manifest file. the manifest file is simply a list of paths (absolute or relative) that constitute the imaginary files and directories of the stubbed fileystem. (directories are the paths that end in "/".)

-the function of the mock filesystem is to act like a real filesystem that has these nodes and these nodes only (unless otherwise noted); but only with respect to the operations that we perform on paths: we may only report whether or not given path exists on this imaginary system, and if so whether it is a file or a directory.
+the function of the stubbed filesystem is to act like a real filesystem that has these nodes and these nodes only (unless otherwise noted); but only with respect to the operations that we perform on paths: we may only report whether or not given path exists on this imaginary system, and if so whether it is a file or a directory.

-(we could also perform imaginary directory listings, but we don't need that yet.)
+(we could also perform imaginary directory listings, globs, etc; but we will add that when we need it and not before.)

+## a quick note about the name and scope

+we are using Martin Fowler's definitions based on Gerard Meszaros's, to the best that we understand them: this models a "stub" (and not a "mock", "dummy" or "fake") per the literature. (we *almost* went "fake", but turned back because of how tighly "stub" covered this.)

+this as yet offers on behavioral verification - no spies, no recording/playback. at the moment it is 200 lines long and does exactly what we need.